cswclui/katacoda-scenarios-1/mstran-007/step06.md

 `DELIMITER $`{{execute T3}}

-**Step 2:** At the prompt of the database client, enter the code to create the trigger:
+**Step 2:** At the prompt of the database client, enter the code to create the update trigger:

 ```
 CREATE TRIGGER upd_check